fmerg/pymerkle/docs/source/index.rst

 *************************************************************************

-Merkle-trees employ cryptography to solve with almost logarithmic efficiency the computationally expensive problem of preserving data consistency over peer-to-peer networks and distributed systems.
+Merkle-trees employ cryptography to solve with almost logarithmic efficiency the problem of preserving data consistency over peer-to-peer networks and distributed systems.

-*Pymerkle* provides a class for balanced Merkle-trees (with possibly odd number of leaves), capable of generating Merkle-proofs (audit-proofs and consistency-proofs) and performing inclusion tests.
+*Pymerkle* provides a class for balanced Merkle-trees (with possibly odd number of leaves), capable of generating Merkle-proofs (audit and consistency proofs) along with performing inclusion tests.
 It supports almost all combinations of hash functions (including SHA3 variations) and encoding types, with defense against second-preimage attack by default enabled.
 It further provides flexible mechanisms, allowing